CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-09.md

 - [x] @robrwo issue with the license of the resulting security policies
    - should we change from CC0 to BSD0?
       - Some discussion of licensing - @rrwo will change to BSD0
-- [ ] @robrwo mini-project to encourage the popular modules to add a security policy
+- @robrwo mini-project to encourage the popular modules to add a security policy
    - See https://metacpan.org/favorite/leaderboard for a list
-   - Sounds like a good idea
+   - @timlegge - Sounds like a good idea
    - security.md, sbom and valid cpanfile, cpansa and busfactor, cpan.org email
    - cpants has experimental support
    - look into "update your cpan module" month (ref @tux's checklist)
-      - contact manwar
+   - [ ] @robrwo - contacts manwar to see if he'd like to help with outreach

 ### [Security Information & Outreach](https://github.com/orgs/CPAN-Security/projects/12/views/3)